EZiisk/Information_Retrieval/README.md

 - relevance (scored using bespoke TREC relevance scoring)

 # To run:
- Download dataset and update patchs to match local file location
+ Download dataset and update paths to match local file location
  - follow comments in notebook for guidance/ explanation